Thursday, July 4, 2024

 The Aftermath

 In the years following the flood of 1994, the Georgia National Guard has honed its ability to respond to natural disasters.
-From Hurricane Katrina in 2005 to Hurricanes Matthew, Irma and Michael of recent memory, the Georgia Guard has responded and partnered with state and local agencies to assist Georgia’s citizens in times of emergencies and to minimize the impacts of natural disasters.
+From Hurricane Katrina in 2005 to Hurricanes Matthew, Irma and Michael of recent memory, the Georgia National Guard has responded and partnered with state and local agencies to assist Georgia’s citizens in times of emergencies and to minimize the impacts of natural disasters.
 For those who participated in the response in 1994, the memory of Operation Crested River remains fresh.

 “It does not seem like it was so long ago,” said Carden.
 “Helping our fellow citizens is one of the most rewarding things we do in the National Guard.”[xii]